Navid2zp/hcloud-tg/README.md

 A list of users telegram id that are allowed to use the bot.
 IDs should be separated using '-' (12345678-3215477).
 You can either get your id by messaging `@get_id_bot` bot or you can run the bot without any allowed users and sends it `/me` command which then you'll get a reply containing your telegram id.

 `HETZNER_API_KEY`:
 An API key generated from Hetzner cloud console.
-Note that only servers that are in API project will be available to manage.
+Note that only servers that are in the API project will be available to manage.

 ### Docker: